NYU-DiffusionMRI/SMI/README.md

 ```
 `out.fODF_regularization` returns the options that were used together with the number of iterations, the number of constrained directions, and a convergence flag for each voxel.

 The script `example_fODF_regularization.m` compares these options on a synthetic two-fiber voxel (no data needed).
-On that example, at SNR=30 with three shells and Lmax=6, the relative error of the fODF drops from 0.60 (unregularized) to 0.27 (Tikhonov), 0.19 (non-negativity), and 0.19 (both), while the negative mass of the fODF drops from 0.16 to 0.03.
+On that example, at SNR=30 with three shells and Lmax=6, the relative error of the fODF drops from 0.60 (unregularized) to 0.27 (Tikhonov), 0.10 (non-negativity), and 0.10 (both), while the negative mass of the fODF drops from 0.16 to 0.004, which is the negative mass of the ground truth fODF itself (0.0034).

 The script also plots the resulting fODFs.
 In 2D it shows the amplitude along the plane containing both fibers, both as a signed profile (where the spurious negative lobes are easiest to see) and as a polar shape.
 In 3D it draws one glyph per deconvolution, with the radius equal to the fODF amplitude, the surface coloured by orientation, and the negative part of the fODF overlaid as a translucent red surface at radius `|fODF|` instead of being clipped away, so that what the non-negativity constraint removes is visible.
 All glyphs share a common radial scale, so they can be compared directly.